JerryZhaoLab/JerryZhaoLab.github.io/openings.md

  <br>

 **Postdoctoral Fellows**<br>
-We are recruiting a highly motivated post-doctoral fellow with interests in genomics, computational biology, or neuroscience.
+We are recruiting a highly motivated postdoctoral fellow with interests in genomics, computational biology, or neuroscience.
 Successful candidates should have a recent Ph.D. degree, with a strong background in one or more of the following areas: mouse genetics, computational biology, and neuroscience.
 Prior experience with high throughput sequencing or developing/using mouse models is a plus.<br>
  <br>

 **Technician**<br>
-We seek a research laboratory technician.<br>
-Technical support for a research laboratory that includes assistance in genomic data analysis, experimental procedures, animal care, and general lab support. <br>
+We seek a research laboratory technician, who will provide technical support for a research laboratory that includes assistance in genomic data analysis, experimental procedures, animal care, and general lab support. <br>
 *Requirements*<br>
 B.S. or B.A. in computer science, biology, bioengineering, or related field.
 Minimum 1 year of previous research lab experience.
 Experience with bioinformatics, molecular biology, cell culture, and lab animals is a plus.
 Ability to work independently with attention to details.
 Good communication skills.<br>
  <br>